Last updated on April 28, 2022

 Path to Exile | Illustration by Todd Lockwood

 The higher life total and multiplayer aspects mean that games not only go much longer but also offer a wide variety of ways to interact with your opponents.
 Strategies like group hug, where you deliver table-wide benefits to your opponents, become a very opportunistic game plan.
+Join forces from Commander 2011 is a good example of a group hug mechanic.

 Cards like Heartbeat of Spring ramp everyone into their threats as early as possible and Dictate of Kruphix gives them the resources to keep going.
 Group hug can be a unique and refreshing way to play Magic.
 Playing politics and forming secret alliances are standard methods of play and strategies that leave you as the last man standing are paramount in a multiplayer environment.
+Like in this Queen Marchesa-led EDH deck.

 EDH vs. Commander?
 Which Is “Right”?